Guidelines for Class

 Have a Routine

-For Middle and High School students, their best time to complete assignments and studying is certainly in the afternoon, because their teachers are available online.
-If they leave their work too late, they may miss out on that second explanation or clarifying question that can be so important to keeping up with their course.
+For Middle and High School students, the best time to complete assignments and studying is in the afternoon when their teachers are available online.

-We know that keeping a class schedule after a 3-week break is going to seem difficult.
-Even though you are not getting everyone ready to get out the door, nor are you commuting to campus, it will still take time to get your students out of bed, and get them prepared to start class at 8:15am.
+It is important for all students to be prepared to start class at 8:15am.
 Once you receive your class schedule, consider using a timer or alerts in your calendar to be ready for each of the periods throughout the morning.

 Talk about Screen Time